magealexstra/MicroPython/README.md

 - The `.gitignore` file is configured to prevent accidental commits of `secrets.py`.
 - For production environments, consider more robust methods for managing secrets than a plain text file on the device filesystem.
 - Ensure your Wi-Fi network and MQTT broker are secured appropriately.

+## Credits

+This project utilizes the aht.py driver, for which we thank Jonathan Fromentin.
+You can explore his other work at https://github.com/etno712.

 ## 📜 License